Marble-Frog/Quiz-Game/README.md

     <ul>
         <li>Next Button</li>
         <ul>
-            <li>CHeck to see if the answer the user submitted is correct or not</li>
+            <li>Check to see if the answer the user submitted is correct or not</li>
-            <li>Depending on the answer the score or attempts will be increased accordingly</li>
+            <li>If the correct answer is submitted you will move onto the next question and increase your score by 1</li>
+            <li>If an incorrect or no answer is selected you'll remain on the same question and increase your attempts by 1</li>
         </ul>
     </ul>
     <img src="assets/images(readme)/score.png">